Luis Robert Preview, Player Props: White Sox vs. Rockies

-The Chicago White Sox, including Luis Robert (.385 on-base percentage in past 10 games, 60 points above season-long percentage), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Chicago White Sox, including Luis Robert (.333 batting average in his past 10 games), take on starter Chris Flexen and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+In his last game, he notched a home run while going 2-for-4 against the Rockies.

 Luis Robert Game Info & Props vs. the Rockies